estebansep1/PongGame/Notes.md

 - Fix the 'Restart" and "Home" buttons css in home page (✅)
 - Clean up overall CSS, mainly: @media queries (✅)
 - Implement options for 2 players or CPU gamemodes (✅)
-- Implement different way to display user without using the alert window
+- Implement different way to display user without using the alert window (✅)
 - Add a "credits" page/or a modal to display credits
+- Fix the sound delay on mobile
-- Add sounds
+- Add sounds(✅)